Brianzchen/asset-rev/README.md

 ## Inspiration

 I created this little script as I wanted an alternative to [grunt-usemin](https://github.com/yeoman/grunt-usemin), but without grunt.
-I searched quite a while a wasn't able to find a solid alternative that makes use of simple npm scripts so I decided to write my own.
+I searched for quite a while and wasn't able to find a solid alternative that makes use of npm scripts so I decided to write my own.

 ## License